86Box/docs/settings/sound.rst

 Device to receive MIDI music from, for sound cards equipped with an external MIDI input.

 * **None:** don't receive MIDI music.
-* **System MIDI:** receive from a (configurable) host MIDI device, such as a USB MIDI adapter.
+* **System MIDI:** receive from a MIDI device on the host system, such as a USB MIDI adapter.

-The *Configure* button opens a new window with settings specific to the selected input device.
+The *Configure* button opens a new window with settings specific to the selected input device, such as the host MIDI device to use for *System MIDI*.

 Standalone MPU-401
 ------------------